fauzudheen/User-Management/README.md

 - **Authentication**: Users are authenticated using JSON Web Tokens (JWT), ensuring secure access to the system.
 - **User Management**: Regular users can register, login, update their profiles, and perform various user-specific actions.
 - **Admin Dashboard**: Administrators have access to an admin dashboard where they can manage users, view user details, and assign permissions.
-- **Responsive Design**: The application is designed to be responsive, providing a seamless experience across devices of all sizes.
-- **Tailwind CSS**: The user interface is styled using Tailwind CSS, offering a modern and customizable design.
 - **RESTful API**: The backend is built with Django Rest Framework (DRF), providing a RESTful API for seamless communication between the frontend and backend.

 ## Technologies Used